boris-kz/CogAlg/README.md

 This low-level process, directly translated into my code, seems like quite a jump from the generalities above.
 But it really isn’t, internally consistent pattern discovery must be strictly bottom-up, in the complexity of both inputs and operations.
 And there is no ambiguity at the bottom: initial predictive value that defines patterns is a match from cross-comparison among their elements, starting with pixels.
 So, I think my process is uniquely consistent with these definitions, please let me know if you see any discrepancy in either.

-#### Comparison, more in part 1:
+#### Comparison (addendum 2):

 Basic comparison is inverse arithmetic operation between single-variable comparands, of incremental power: Boolean, subtraction, division, etc. Each order of comparison forms miss or loss: XOR, difference, ratio, etc., and match or similarity, which can be defined directly or as inverse deviation of miss.
 Direct match is compression of represented magnitude by replacing larger input with corresponding miss between the inputs: Boolean AND, the smaller input in comp by subtraction, integer part of ratio in comp by division, etc.

 These direct similarity measures work if input intensity represents some stable physical property, which anti-correlates with variation.
 This is the case in tactile but not in visual input: brightness doesn’t correlate with inertia or invariance, dark objects are just as stable as bright ones.
 Thus, initial match in vision should be defined indirectly, as inverse deviation of variation in intensity.
 1D variation is difference, ratio, etc., while multi-D comparison has to combine them into Euclidean distance and gradient, as in common edge detectors.

-#### Patterns, more in part 2:

 Cross-comparison among patterns forms match and miss per parameter, as well as dimensions and distances: external match and miss (these are separate parameters: total value = precision of what * precision of where).
 Comparison is limited by max. distance between patterns.
 Overall hierarchy has incremental dimensionality: search levels ( param levels ( pattern levels)).., and pattern comparison is selectively incremental per such level.
 This is hard to explain in NL, please see the code, starting with [line_Ps](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_Ps.py) and [line_PPs](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_PPs.py).

 Resulting matches and misses are summed into lateral match and miss per pattern.
 Proximate input patterns with above-average match to their nearest neighbors are clustered into higher-level patterns.
 This adds two pattern levels: of composition and derivation, per level of search.
 Conditional cross-comp over incremental range and derivation, among the same inputs, may also add sub-levels in selected newly formed patterns.
 On a pixel level, incremental range is using larger kernels, and incremental derivation starts with using Laplacian.

-#### Feedback: attention, imagination, action, more in part 3 (tentative, not in the code)
+#### Feedback: attention, imagination, action (tentative, addendum 3)

 Higher-level feedback will adjust filters, starting with average match, then ave per parameter derived by deeper cross-comp.
 More precisely, these should be co-averages: values coincident with an average value of combined higher-level param.
 There are also positional or external filters, starting with pixel size and kernel size, which determine external dimensions of the input.
 Quantization (bit, integer, float..) of internal and external filters corresponds to the order of comparison.
 The filters are similar to hyperparameters in Neural Nets, with the same values across a level.
 The equivalent to weight matrix are links (edges) between nodes of a graph, but they are lateral vs. implicitly vertical when formed via backprop or [Hebbian learning](https://data-flair.training/blogs/learning-rules-in-neural-network/#:~:text=The%20Hebbian%20rule%20was%20the,of%20nodes%20of%20a%20network.&text=For%20neurons%20operating%20in%20the,weight%20between%20them%20should%20decrease.) in NNs.

 In a broader frame of reference, the above-mentioned external filters will define source locations for selective input to higher-level patterns.
-This is similar to conventionally understood attention, and ultimately decision making.
-And these locations can be projected vs. actually observed, generating input for imagination and hypothetical reasoning.
+This is similar to conventional notion of attention, and ultimately decision-making.
+These locations can be projected vs. actually observed, generating input for imagination and hypothetical reasoning.

-#### Hierarchy, part 4 is out of date:
+#### Hierarchy:

 There is a single global hierarchy: feedforward inputs and feedback filters pass through the same levels of search and composition.
 Each higher level is a nested hierarchy, with depth proportional to elevation, but sub-hierarchies are unfolded sequentially.
 That’s why I don’t have many diagrams: they are good at showing relations in 2D, but I have a simple 1D sequence of levels.
 Nested sub-hierarchies are generated by the process itself, depending on elevation in a higher-order hierarchy.
 That means I can’t show them in a generic diagram.